shikha1108/notes/technicalTerms.md

     System.out.println(name.length());
 }
 ```
-Here, the variable name is assigned the value null, and then we try to access the name , in result NullPointerException will come here.
+# Here, the variable name is assigned the value null, and then we try to access the name lenght, the outcome will be NullPointerException.

 ### Stacktrace